05 Jan 2022

 Use the plugins, all of them

-It's hard to overstate how much the Leaflet plugin ecosystem helped us in this project - delivering a modern map application with mobile support in 300 hours wouldn't have been possible without them.
-Here's a list of the plugins we've used:
+It’s hard to overstate how much the Leaflet plugin ecosystem helped us in this project - delivering a full-featured, modern map application with mobile support in a couple of hundred hours wouldn’t have been possible without them.
+Here’s a list of the plugins we’ve used:

 - Leaflet Routing Machine - as already mentioned, the plugin the routing UI is built around